Terracotta-OSS/terracotta-utilities/test-tools/README.md

 `1b683f4ec07bcfa40149f086d32240f805487e66`, tag `r4.13.1`) were lifted to pick up changes related to the resolution of CVE-2020-15250.

+* A local update is made to `org.terracotta.org.junit.rules.TemporaryFolderUsageTest` to avoid a test failure when tests are run in a Docker container (during CI) running as root.

 **NOTE:** To limit changes to the files obtained from the JUnit code base to the absolute minimum, the Terracotta copyright header is intentionally omitted and SpotBugs/FindBugs is intentionally suppressed.